Last Updated: May 20, 2021

 - Sleep disturbances

 SHBG does not just affect the bioavailability of testosterone in your body.
 It also binds to all of your sex hormones, including estrogen.
-Research now suggests that this can lead to reduced bone density in men and women and, as such, an increased risk of osteoporosis.
+Research now suggests that this can lead to reduced bone density and, as such, an increased risk of osteoporosis.

 Does SHBG Increase with Age?